sergei-mironov/litrepl/README.md

 * `vim-litrepl-release` - Vim with locally built litrepl plugin
 * `vim-litrepl-release-pypi` - Vim with litrepl plugin built from PYPI
 * `vim-test` - A minimalistic Vim with a single litrepl plugin
-* `vim-demo` - Vim with litrepl for recording screencasts
+* `vim-demo` - Vim configured to use litrepl suitable for recording screencasts
-* `vim-plug` - vim configured to use the Plug manager
+* `vim-plug` - Vim configured to use litrepl via the Plug manager
-* `shell-dev` - The main development shell
+* `shell-dev` - The development shell
-* `shell-demo` - The shell for recording demonstrations
+* `shell-demo` - The shell for recording demonstrations, includes `vim-demo`.

 Gallery
 -------